ygbadamosi662/alx-low_level_programming/0x0B-malloc_free/README.md

 Write a function that creates an array of chars, and initializes it with a specific char.
 Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
 Write a function that concatenates two strings.
+3. If you even dream of beating me you'd better wake up and apologize